by Carolyne Volpe Curley / Carolyne@WestEssexNOW.com

 A close family friend, Garrett Jones, has encouraged friends and loved ones to bring LED candles to First Presbyterian Church that Jan's family members can bring back with them to their homes.

-"Many of us have LED candles in our homes, where, from small to large, they have been a source of light in our rooms for years.
+"Many of us have LED candles in our homes,

 The memorial arrangements for Dr. Jan Huston-Pryor are as follows: